elenaspb2019/kubernetes-migration/README.md

 httpd.serve_forever()
 ```

 3. Configure container for your application.
 Image content defined in configuration file called [Dockerfile](https://docs.docker.com/engine/reference/builder/).

-In our scenario we will use following file:
+In our scenario use following file:

 ```text
 FROM python:3.5